skip to Main Content

 • Students loans

-ECE scholars’ average age of arrival in the United States is 5 years old and they have thrived in our Tennessee school systems.
+Many ECE scholars arrived in the United States as children, and they have thrived in our Tennessee school systems.
 At ECE we believe the logical and ethical solution is to provide equal opportunities for all Tennesseans.

 a group of people posing for a picture